by Rick Alan

 Corticosteroid is injected into the chalazion.
 This is done by an ophthalmologist, but is rarely required.
-Antibiotics may also be used if a an infection develops.
+Antibiotics may also be used if an infection develops.

 An incision may be made near the chalazion to allow it to drain.
 The procedure is usually performed in the office with a local anesthetic.
 Surgery may be done if the chalazion does not respond to other treatments.
 It may also be considered if the chalazion is very large, grows rapidly, or causes vision problems.